 Stewardship is devotion and service to God and His Church as persons, as families, as a Parish, as a Metropolis, as a National Church and as the Church Universal.
 Stewardship is our active commitment to use ALL of our time, talent and treasure for the benefit of humankind in grateful acknowledgment of Christ’s redeeming love.

 Your church needs your time and financial support.
 We ask that you please consider how much you depend on your church to be there for you.
 The only way your church can provide what you need is through your consistent and generous support of your time and money.

-*This amount is needed to meet the most minimal budget which does not include funding for Sunday School, Greek School or any other organization.
-It does not provide for building or property improvements, maintenance, or any savings for long term planning.
+*Pledge average needed to sustain the St. George Annual Budget which does not provide for building or property improvements, maintenance or any savings for long term planning.

-A Member in Good Standing has met his previous year's stewardship commitment in full and has filled out and turned in the current year's stewardship form.
+A Member in Good Standing has met his previous year’s stewardship commitment in full and has submitted the current year’s stewardship form.

 Only parishioners who are current in their Stewardship may arrange for a Sacrament.